-Proposed Project: As documented in the Balboa Reservoir Development Project Description dated June 1, 2018 and depicted in Figures 1 through 9 in the attachment, the proposed project (Base Density) would include 1,100 dwelling units in 1,283,000 gross square feet, 50% of which would be designated affordable.
-The proposed project (High Density) would include 1,591 dwelling units.2 The housing will be composed of studios and one-, two- and three-bedroom units in flats and townhomes in buildings ranging in height from east to west within the site (see Attachment, Figure 4).
-The proposed project would additionally include 750 new public, non-accessory parking spaces in a 198,900 gross square foot garage and residential accessory parking in an additional 141,000 gross square feet of parking podiums beneath buildings onsite.
+As documented in the Balboa Reservoir Development Project Description dated June 1, 2018 and depicted in Figures 1 through 9 in the attachment, and discussed in subsequent project check-in meetings, the following scenarios are under consideration:

+Base Density Scenario: The Base Density scenario would include 1,100 dwelling units in 1,283,000 gross square feet, 50% of which would be designated affordable.
+The housing will be composed of studios and one-, two- and three-bedroom units in flats and townhomes in buildings ranging in height from east to west within the site (see Attachment, Figure 4).
+The Base Density scenario would additionally include 750 new public, non-accessory parking spaces in a 198,900 gross square foot garage.
 In addition to the public parking, accessory parking may be provided at a ratio of up to 0.5 spaces per unit throughout the site (up to 550 total spaces).
+Residential accessory parking would be provided in an additional 141,000 gross square feet of parking podiums beneath buildings onsite.
 Blocks A through I would allow one below-grade level for vehicle parking spaces.
-The proposed project also includes 7,500 square feet of commercial (retail) use and 10,000 square feet of onsite childcare.
+The Base Density scenario also includes 7,500 square feet of commercial (retail) use and 10,000 square feet of onsite childcare.
 Buildings on the site would range from 2 stories (25 feet) to 7 stories (75 feet), and Blocks A through I would include ground floor building lobbies and common space (see Attachment, Figure 4 and Figure 3, respectively).